 The front garden demonstrates how we can use perennial species to create an attractive and aromatic street-facing garden while still producing food, while the backyard focusses on growing vegetables for the kitchen using waterwise wicking beds.

-“The roof” area represents the house and is where we hold the theory sessions for workshops, committee meetings, discussion panels such as our annual “Chew the Fat” event and serves as the dance floor for our social events.
+“The roof” area represents the house and is where we hold the theory sessions for workshops, committee meetings, discussion panels such as our “Chew the Fat” event and serves as the dance floor for our social events.
 It also collects rainwater and solar energy.

 Another item on the wish list is to fully net the orchard and incorporate chickens into the food production mix.

 We’ve come a long way since 2009, but we still have a long way to go.

 In 2017, SAGE ran a series of 2-hour workshops at various locations within the Eurobodalla that introduced novices to home gardening.
 The series of workshops called “Veggies for All” was supported with grant funds from IMB Bank and donations from a number of local businesses which made it possible to offer the workshops for just $10 per person and install a raised garden bed complete with soil, seedlings and mulch for participants holding a concession card.

 YOU CAN REGISTER YOUR INTEREST IN THE 2018 “VEGGIES FOR ALL” WORKSHOPS